tochman/the_blue_print/chapters/09-2-quality-assurance.md

 Think of QA like having a co-pilot when flying a plane.
 You might be an excellent pilot, but having someone systematically check instruments, weather conditions, and flight paths makes everyone safer.
 In software development, automated QA processes are your co-pilot, catching issues you might miss and ensuring consistent quality standards.

-## Why QA Automation Matters More Than Manual Testing
+## Why QA automation matters more than manual testing

 A story from the trenches: A startup I worked with had a talented team that manually tested every feature before deployment.
 They were thorough, careful, and caught most issues.
 But as the team grew and deployment frequency increased, manual testing became a bottleneck.
 More importantly, they discovered that humans are inconsistent.
 Tired testers miss things, new team members don't know all the edge cases, and time pressure leads to shortcuts.